sfx101/deck/README.md

 ![DECK Marketplace](https://get-deck.com/wp-content/uploads/2022/03/Screenshot-2022-03-07-at-4.23.39-AM.png)

-Easily spin-up Laravel, Codeigniter, Node JS, Django, WordPress, Magento and many more apps right on your localhost with the click of a button and let DECK do the heavy lifting for you.
+Create any number of development environments right from your localhost.
+DECK's integrated marketplace lets you spin up stacks with just a click of a button.
+Popular web technologies such as LAMP, LEMP, MERN, MEAN, Laravel, Symfony, WordPress, Magento & many more are available out of the box

 #### Built-in terminal